bbeek/refactorlegacy/Labs/Day1/Readme.md

 **Inline variable** `totalAmount` (compile-test-commit) in `Statement`  function.
 In `GetTotalAmount` method **Rename variable** `totalAmount` to `result`

-Lastly let's extract the currency formatting.
+Lastly let's extract the currency formatting.<br />
 As both the `AmountFor(perf)` and `GetTotalAmount(invoice)` use the same kind of code, let's **Extract method** on this functionality.
 Here we need to again perform a manual refactoring as the automated tooling does not suffice.
 Given that this method will format an amount into USD, we could name it as `FormatAsUSD` but `Usd` is just as suggestive so we go with latter.